simp/simp-doc/docs/user_guide/User_Management/Local_Users.rst

     $_local_account_group = 'localgroup'
     $_local_account_id    = '1778'

-    # You'll probably want this in /home unless you're using NFS
+    # You will probably want this in /home unless you are using NFS
     $_local_account_homedir = "/home/${_local_account_user}"

-    # You'll need to get this from the user as it is their public key.
+    # You will need to get this from the user as it is their public key.
     $_local_account_ssh_public_key = 'AAA...=='

     group { $_local_account_group: